-The submission site is open each year to EMU undergraduate students, November 15-January 16.
+The submission site is typically open each year to EMU undergraduate students, November 15-January 15.

 The online submission process is completed by the student presenters and includes a single paragraph, 700 characters or less (including spaces) abstract for each presentation.
 Abstracts are written with support and review by the faculty mentor prior to submission.